 During normal use and sweeping of your stove and chimney, a layer of ash, soot or debris can form, particularly on the top of the baffle plate or inner fireback.
 Any deposits allowed to build-up over time will have an insulating effect on these parts, thus restricting expansion; this will ultimately result in a shorter lifespan.
-The baffle plate can easily be removed from the stove and should be regularly checked for debris and cleaned.
+The chrome-iron baffle plate and inner fireback/bricks can easily be removed from the stove and should be regularly checked for debris and cleaned.
 You must ensure that your chimney sweep removes all soot and debris from the stove after the sweeping process.